mrhaav/openwrt-packages/README.md

 If PDP-type = IPv4v6, dual-stack will be activate.
 Default APN profile is defined with IPv4 and a secondary profile is defined with IPv6.

 PKG_RELEASE:=0.4\
+PKG_VERSION:=2022-03-15
+- wms: Added --storage argument for reading SMS from me, not only from sim.

+PKG_RELEASE:=0.4\
+PKG_VERSION:=2022-03-12
+- wms: corrected too short received SMS.
+When characters with ascii values bigger than 0x7f are used, the length of the received text message is too short. *Included in uqmi.git 2022-03-12*

+PKG_RELEASE:=0.4\
 PKG_VERSION:=2021-12-22
 - qmi.sh: Some minor cosmetic corrections.